nicoc12024/moviedb/README.md

 ### About

 Website where you can search, explore by genre, add or remove movies from wishlist and favorite list.
+I use The Movie Database (TMDB) API to fetch the data.

-## Built with
+## Built using

 - HTML5
 - CSS3
 - JavaScript
-- React
+- React JS
+- The Movie Database API

 ## Demo